 God's word teaches us to chasten our children "while there is hope" (Proverbs 19:18).
 In other words, do it in the early years.
-If you wait until a child is in grade school to begin teaching him the lessons of self-control, it is almost too late for his maximum success in life.
+If you wait until children are in grade school to begin teaching them the lessons of self-control, it is almost too late for their maximum success in life.
 It is never too late to try, but any success will be diminished.